gauravharsha/drudge-exts/README.md

-# Extension modules to drudge
+# Extension modules for drudge

 This repository contains drudge modules which are not broad enough to be added to the original software but very useful for specific applications.